 Installing a zoning system and HVAC dampers is relatively easy.
 Start by having an expert come by to evaluate your current system and define the most energy-efficient zoning design.
 Then, schedule a convenient time to install the system.
 On the day of the appointment, experts install the new thermostats.
 They also place the dampers inside the ducts.
 Dampers are installed approximately four to six feet from the primary trunk of your ductwork, but this does vary.
 Once the system is installed, they’ll walk you through how to use your new zoning system.

 Manual HVAC dampers work the same as automatic models.
 The primary difference is that you have to manually open and close the dampers.
 Manual dampers are controlled by valves that are mounted on the external surface of the ducts.
 Although this may be a more affordable option, manual HVAC dampers don’t work as well as automatic dampers because you have to remember to open and close the dampers.

 HVAC dampers do save on energy use.
 Your heating and cooling system runs less often and for shorter periods of time.
 The equipment is, therefore, using less energy.
 On average, Atlantic Highlands homes see a 30% reduction in monthly energy costs with HVAC dampers.

-Assuming that the HVAC system and ducts in your Atlantic Highlands are in good shape, you don’t need to replace your equipment or existing ductwork.
-If the technician does find any problems during the evaluation, he will provide recommendations for repairs.
+Assuming that the HVAC system and ducts are in good shape, you don’t need to replace your equipment or existing ductwork.
+If the technician does find any problems during the evaluation, he will provide recommendations if your unit needs furnace repair or if a new air conditioning installation and heating system installation will be necessary.
 He may also recommend new energy-efficient equipment.

 Closing the vents to address uneven temperatures is a common practice among homeowners in Atlantic Highlands.
 This does not work the same as dampers.
 Dampers control airflow from the main trunk of your ductwork, and this prevents air from flowing backward.
 Closing your vents creates a backflow that makes your heating and cooling system work harder.
 Customers are advised to never close vents in their homes.